soobinrho/soobinrho/README.md

 the help of Joshua Foer's book
 *Moonwalking with Einstein* so that
 I can remember all things I want to remember.
+This technique involves creating mental images of specific locations and associating items to be remembered with those locations.

  - Work on my mind palace twenty minutes every day.
 Alternatively, use these twenty minutes either to work on my mind palace